Last updated on August 27th, 2022 at 05:37 pm

 Key to the Z1000 Family

-Z1002 is a key member of the Z1000 OHS Management System family of standards because it provides a central tool used in all of the other standards: Risk Assessment.
-Because it holds this central role, it’s important that it work smoothly and effectively, providing the kind of information that all of the other standards need to do their parts in reducing workplace risk.
+CSA Z1002 is a key member of the CSA Z1000 OHS Management System family of standards because it provides a central tool in all the other standards in the series: Risk Assessment.
+Because it holds this central role, it must work smoothly and effectively, providing the information that all other standards need to do their part in reducing workplace risk.